Eluoma

 Eluoma (or Eluama) is a town in Amawu, Isuikwuato, Abia State of Nigeria.
 It is the largest town in Isuikwuato, having more than 10 distinct villages.
 It also occupies the largest geographical space in the whole of Isuikwuato, and has the most varied vegetation, relief and drainage.
 It shares boundaries with Amiyi Uhu, Amiyi Obilohia, Otampa, Umuasua, Umuobiala, Nnunya and Umuahia.
-It is a few kilometres from Abia State University, Uturu, Abia State and about 20 kilometres from Umuahia, the capital of Abia State, in the South Eastern part of Nigeria.
+It is a few kilometres from Abia State University, Uturu, Abia State and about 20 km from Umuahia, the capital of Abia State, in the South Eastern part of Nigeria.
 Eluoma people are Igbos by ethnicity and belong to what was formally called Igbo Union from which the "Central Igbo" was derived.

 Composition

 The villages or communities that make up Eluoma are Ekebe, Umuama, Umuebere Aja, Umuebere Nkuma (Obu-Na-Ebere Nkuma), Obodo, Umusoo, Umuokogbuo, Umuerem, Ndi Ogu, Umuezeoka, Umuihe (formerly, Umu Ohu) and Igidi-Inyim.
 Apart from Obodo, Umuama, Umusoo and Ekebe, each of the above villages or communities are geographically separated by distances ranging from two kilometres to seven or more kilometres.